jasonincanada/acronyms.io/install.md

 ### Notes
 - When you load the dev website, the new server's public IP will be the one you initially used to log in, not the one now shown in your PuTTY title bar and shell prompt, that's the private internal AWS IP and you won't be able to hit it from your browser
+- The traffic from your web browser to the dev site is not encrypted.
+In step 6 above we configured the server to accept connections only from our local IP, but the traffic itself is going over the internet in the clear.
+So avoid using any of your regular passwords during development, only throwaway ones like `test`/`testtest123`, etc.
 - You'll probably want to [set a keepalive ping](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html#putty-ssh) in your SSH client to prevent your sessions from closing after a minute of inactivity
 - The initial website hit may show errors, just bring the `docker-compose` network down and back up and refresh your browser.
 This only seems to happen the first time `docker-compose` is called on a fresh install